 Altru Radiance is located in Murray, Utah, near Fashion Place Mall — serving the Salt Lake Valley including Murray, Millcreek, Holladay, Sandy, Cottonwood Heights, Draper, and Salt Lake City.

 Soothe Lymphatic Drainage is the most efficient way to enter this work.
-For clients combining lymphatic support with structural facial work, the Restorative Facial + Buccal Massage integrates both — the lymphatic component is foundational to that signature session as well.
+For clients combining lymphatic support with structural facial work, the Restorative Facial + Buccal Release integrates both — the lymphatic component is foundational to that signature session as well.

 Ready to feel what reset actually feels like?
 Book a Soothe Lymphatic Drainage session at Altru Radiance in Murray, UT.

-Book Your Session
+Reserve Your Session